fkie-cad/Logprep/doc/source/user_manual/rule_language.rst

 Key Checker
 =======
 The :code:`Key Checker` checks if the Event has all fields definded in :code:`key_list`.
-In the example below the processor checks if the event has the key :code:`key1`.
-Because of this is not the case the processor creates the new field :code:`missing_fields` and writes the missing key :code:`key1` in the field.
+In the example below, the processor checks if the event has the key :code:`key1`.
+If this is not the case, the processor creates the new field :code:`missing_fields` and appends the missing key :code:`key1` in the field.

 ..  code-block:: yaml
     :linenos: